Black American Contributions to Engineering

 Aprille Ericsson-Jackson

 One of NASA's top minds today is Aprille Ericsson-Jackson.
-She received a Bachelor's of Science in Aeronautical/Astronautical Engineering at MIT in 1986, followed by a master's degree in engineering from Howard University in 1992 and then a doctorate in mechanical engineering in 1992, the first African-American woman to get her doctorate in mechanical engineering.
+She received a Bachelor of Science in Aeronautical/Astronautical Engineering at MIT in 1986, followed by a master's degree in engineering from Howard University in 1992, and then a doctorate in mechanical engineering in 1992, becoming the first African-American woman to earn a doctorate in mechanical engineering.

 She started her work at NASA from there and moved up within the organization, holding titles such as senior deputy instrument manager for NASA's Ice, Cloud, and Land Elevation Satellite program and Goddard Space Flight Center’s Program Manager for Small Business Innovative Research and Small Business Technology Transfer Research.
 She has worked on numerous missions while at NASA and is one of the leading minds there.